Parallel entangling gate operations and two-way quantum communication in spin chains: Model

 where $\phi_{00}^1$ is taken to be zero as the reference and $\phi_{01}^1{=}\phi_{10}^1$ is guaranteed due to the mirror symmetry of the system.
 Therefore, this dynamics performs a quantum gate $G_1$ between the two qubits of the registers $A$ and $B$

 This gate not only swaps the qubits of the registers, but also imprints a phase which depends on the initial state of the qubits.
 The resulted phases at time $t=\tau$, given in Eq.~(\ref{eq:phases}), makes $G_1$ an entangling gate which creates a maximally entangled state between the two qubits if they start with $|\psi_\nu\rangle_A|\phi_\nu\rangle_B=|+\rangle_A|+\rangle_B$, where $|+\rangle=(|0\rangle+|1\rangle)/\sqrt{2}$.
 The goal of this paper is to generalize these results to multiple users, namely $M{>}1$, where the dynamics performs several two-qubit gates on the pairs $\{A_\nu,B_\nu\}$ (for $\nu=1,\cdots,M$) in parallel.
+In the case of $M>1$, the initial state of Eq.~(\ref{eq:Initial state}) takes the form